Today, we’re going to talk about marketing your business on a budget.

 It only makes good sense to list your business in Google My Business (free), Bing Places For Business (free) and Yahoo Localworks ($29.99 per month).

-The Yahoo one lists your business in over 50 places.
+The Yahoo option lists your business in over 50 places.

 No matter who you are conversing with, there is always an opportunity to ask for referrals.
 Don’t be shy, just do it and watch your business explode.